knative/docs/docs/eventing/features/new-trigger-filters.md

 ### Why `filters` and not another name that wouldn't conflict with the `filter` field?

 We considered other names, such as `cefilters`, `subscriptionsAPIFilters`, or `enhancedFilters`, but we decided that this would be a step further from aligning with the Subscriptions API.
-Instead, we decided it is a good opportunity to conform with the Subscriptions API, at least at the field name level, and to leverage the safety of this being an experimental feature.
+Instead, we decided it is a good opportunity to conform with the Subscriptions API, at least at the field name level, and to leverage the safety of this being a feature.